teekenzie/SpeedArithmetic/README.md

 If you would like to run the program, simply download the code to your local device.
 Then, run the "SpeedArithmetic.jar" file on your device.

 ## Prerequisites
-Make sure you have the latest version of Java SE Development Kit. <br>
+Make sure you have the latest version of Java SE. <br>
-Click [here](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) to download the latest Java SE Development Kit.
+Click [here](https://www.oracle.com/java/technologies/javase-downloads.html) to download the latest Java SE.

 ## Inspiration
 This project was inspired when I was practicing my abacus mental arithmetic.
 It was very incovenient for me to randomly generate numbers from the calculator then adding them up so I decided to make this project.